 - Edmondson Avenue (east) – Marked bike lane will take you to the Baltimore County/City line (2 miles) along this wide avenue.
 Be careful around the Beltway interchange.
-Bike lanes are planned for 2014 to connect Catonsville to the Gwynns Falls trail along Edmondson Ave.
+These bike lanes will connect Catonsville to the Gwynns Falls trail along Edmondson Ave.

 - Frederick Road (south) – Across from the #8 entrance is an on-road bike trail (2 miles) with signage along Montrose Ave. across Idlewilde Ave. to Hilton Ave and the Patapsco State Park (Hilton area).
 The park has a large recycled tire playground for kids.

 - Frederick Road (west) – Wide shoulders on the well-traveled Frederick Road will take you to Ellicott City (2.7 miles) down a very steep grade.
 This route will take you to River Road and the Grist Mill trail